sushil540/sushil540/README.md

-- 👋 Hi, I’m @sushil540
+- Hi, I’m @sushil540
-- 👀 I’m interested in web development
+- I’m interested in web development
-- 🌱 I’m currently learning Reactjs
+- I’m currently learning MERN stack.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sushil540/sushil540 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.